This section contains the answers to frequently asked questions about Pocopson Township procedures, services and third party contact information.

 Pocopson Township requires building permits for most construction projects.
 Permits are required to ensure that construction activities meet the requirements of the ICC Building Codes required by law.
 To download permit applications, please visit Pocopson Forms and Permits.

 A non-refundable fee of $25.00 must be included when a building permit application is submitted.
-This charge is subtracted from the final permit fee that is due when the permit is picked up.
+An additional non-refundable fee of $25.00 will be charged for projects that require zoning review (includes fences, sheds, decks, pools, and additions).
+These fees are subtracted from the final permit fee that is due when the permit is picked up.

 A building permit application must be signed by the landowner/applicant.
 If the applicant is NOT the landowner, a written statement indicating that the applicant will act as agent/representative is required.
 Your application must include two (2) copies of a plot plan showing your setbacks; a set of construction prints; and the estimated cost of your project.

 The Township Building Inspector is in the office on Mondays and Thursdays only, and the Zoning Officer works for Pocopson on as as-needed basis.
 Please allow at least two weeks for processing of a permit application.
 If any construction begins before a permit is issued and paid for, the permit fees will be doubled.

 U.S. Representative Chrissy Houlahan (US 6th Congressional District)

 The three-member Chester County Board of Commissioners constitutes the chief governing body of the county.
 The board, together with its executive staff, manages a large and diverse organization whose mission is to provide quality government services in an efficient, cost effective manner.
 Elected every four years, the commissioners are responsible for policy making, fiscal management, and the administration of county affairs for the Chester County population of 510,000.

 916 West Cypress Street, Kennett Square, PA 19348

 Find public transportation in Pocopson?